 “...if one took over weapons from a friend when he was sane and when mad, he demanded them back: then we ought not to return them; he who did return them would not be acting justly, nor would he choose to tell the whole truth to such a person.”

 This was in answer to Cephalus' statement that justice is "paying your debts".
-The context is that Athens had built itself a large fleet and the crew of the ships was mainly made up of lower-class citizens, those who would in the past not have been eligible to be in the army, not having the wealth to buy themselves a suit of armour.
-For many of the elite, this was one step too far.
-Participation in the army also brought political power.
+The context is that Athens had built itself a large fleet and the crew of the ships was mainly made up of lower-class citizens, those who would in the past not have been eligible to be in the army (and therefor have political power), not having the wealth to buy themselves a suit of armour.
+For many of the elite, this was one step too far although the grudge they held against Democracy was quite a bit older.

 The defining characteristic of the city-state model that was born roundabout Homer's time: the polis does not have an army, it is an army.
-Not a collection of private armies but a unity, consisting of all able men who can afford a set of armour.
+Not a collection of private armies like Achilles' Myrmidons but a unity, consisting of all able men of the warrior-class.
 The model is flexible enough to vary from place to place but its basic features are the same everywhere.
-A man's honour is dependent on being a part of this and he, even if he is Achilles, has to obey the appointed commander no matter how arrogant or incompetent he thinks this commander is.
+A man's honour is dependent on being a part of the army and he, even if he is Achilles, has to obey the appointed commander no matter how arrogant or incompetent he thinks this commander is.
 Honour and shame are the two complementary forces that make this system possible and they come from the fellow citizens(0).
 This is the city-state model, it goes with the Olympian religion and it maintains an open society(1).
+This is not democracy but there is a certain limited right to speak your mind, to disagree with the leader who is a "first among equals", not a Kronos-like king.
+Of course the leader also has the right to become angry with you.
+So "politics" is born.

 Leo Strauss has an interesting comment to make here: he says(1) that the first city "lacks virtue": no hymns to the Good, "niceness is not a virtue", Justice as fairness in buying and selling is only a lower kind, a "money-earner's virtue".
 And he explains himself later: Virtue requires the presence of Evil.
 I think here he has put his finger on the central issue of it all: the Polis, the Homeric city-state, does not know Evil or Virtue (see my Introduction).
 The "niceness is not a virtue" statement is a bit of a misser: the historical Greek city-states were not particularly nice.
 The Polis, and therefore Plato's first city, were armies, seated but still fully armed and they could be harsh with the best of them.
 But they, taught by Homer, had not split the world into Good and Evil and that makes a lot of difference.
 That split remained to be made by Plato.

 The "kingdom" model is very different: a king has an army like a shepherd has dogs.
-The purpose of his dogs is to defend his sheep against predators but also, importantly, to control the sheep.
+The purpose of his dogs is to defend his sheep against predators but also, just as important, to control the sheep.
 Well trained, fierce but obedient and sheep-friendly dogs are essential for maintaining a good herd.
 All this is worked out in Plato's scary masterpiece.
 We would be very wrong however if we took his "republic" as a straightforward model of Utopia.
 First of all: our translation of the title is wrong.
-It is not about a republic with Socrates as president, it discusses the model of a kingdom and the problems of that model.
+It is not about a Republic with Socrates as president, it discusses the model of a kingdom and the problems of that model.
 It would go much too far to discuss all this book has to say (or even to claim that I understood all it has to say) but the basics are clear enough.
 Plato wants to close society again.
 This means that "inside" and "outside" have to be clearly distinguished.
 Inside is Good, outside is Evil.
-But Evil cannot always be kept outside, so he wants to give the weapons (the army) back to the ones who have been trained to know Good and Evil.
-The city will be the army no longer - which is indeed what happens not very long after his death.
+And the leader exclusively decides what this Good concretely means.
+But Evil cannot always be kept at bay, so he wants to give the weapons (the army) back to the ones who have been trained to know Good and Evil.
+The city will be the army no longer, he is in essence returning to the ancient Indo-european politeia which is a well-educated and disciplined warrior class who owns everything, ruling over a subject (indigenous) population which they regard as hardly better than cattle.
+This is indeed what happens not very long after his death.
 The citation at the top of the page must represent Plato's life experience and the "Republic" his discussion of what it would take to avoid the errors of the Thirty.
 For this purpose, not only the city but the very gods have to be purified so the Good can rule.
 A new city where, and this is the unstated but unavoidable conclusion, not only the poet but also the philosopher will be unwelcome...

 ...except as king of course.
 This is partly his boast of what philosophy can do, partly his ironical way of warning us that the king of this polis will have to be like a certain philosopher in his unselfish devotion to the common good.
 But any absolute ruler, once he rules, is by definition a (or rather the) philosopher: he knows what is good and just for us.
 A Socrates who questions any of this is even more unwelcome than a big mouth poet.